Abolish the FBI?

 Talk of “reforming” law enforcement agencies like the FBI is even more ridiculous in light of their seeming immunity from criticism – even after being caught lying in case after case (look no further than the Whitey Bulger case for proof).

 Harvey Silverglate – co-founder of the Foundation for Individual Rights in Education (FIRE) – has been critical of the FBI for decades.
-His recent article for Compact Magazine argues that since reform seems like a non-starter, we might as well go the whole nine yards and abolish the agency once and for all.
+His most recent article for Compact Magazine argues that since reform seems like a non-starter, we might as well go the whole nine yards and abolish the agency once and for all.

 “We need an entirely new agency and a director who has no history of having worked in or with the FBI,” Silverglate says.
 He joins me this Sunday to explain how the agency has gotten away with murder – in some cases literally – and regularly robs citizens of their rights through its weaponized interview process.